Gabolinator/GainsLab/backend/GainsLab.Core/README.txt

 1. Keep XML documentation up to date when introducing or changing public APIs.
 2. Prefer immutable records for DTOs and value types; use factories for aggregate creation.
 3. When extending the domain, add identifiers/descriptors alongside aggregates to maintain parity.
+4. Update `DataAuthority` or related contracts whenever new sync ownership rules are introduced.
-4. Avoid referencing platform-specific dependencies—this project should remain portable.
+5. Avoid referencing platform-specific dependencies—this project should remain portable.

 Prerequisites
 -------------